CybercentreCanada/assemblyline4_docs/docs/administration/service_management.md

 * Configuration parameter that will limit or increase scanning capabilities of a service

 ##### OCR Configuration
 Some services may perform OCR analysis on images given/generated during analysis.
-Because of this, you're able to override/customize the default OCR terms from the [service base](https://github.com/CybercentreCanada/assemblyline-v4-service/blob/master/assemblyline_v4_service/common/ocr.py) using `ocr` key in the `config` block of the service manifest.
+Because of this, you're able to override/customize the default OCR terms from the [service base](https://github.com/CybercentreCanada/assemblyline-v4-service/blob/master/assemblyline_v4_service/common/ocr.py) using the `ocr` key in the `config` block of the service manifest.

 ###### Simple Term Override (Legacy)
 Let's say, I want to use a custom set of terms for `ransomware` detection.
 Then I can set the following: